 August Andrew Crummy and more than sixteen local artists come together to paint Europe's first Mural-in-a-Day.
 The participants are aided by Californian Art Mortimer, one of the world's leading muralists, John Pugh and Wei Luan.
 The mural depicts Sir John Cope's famous flight from Prestonpans after the Highlanders' routing of his army.
-This was especially appropriate since Prestonpans is already recognised as 'Scotland's Mural Capital', with more than 40 murals telling the industrial and social heritage of the community.
+This was especially appropriate since Prestonpans is now recognised as 'Scotland's Murals Capital', with more than 60 murals telling the industrial and social heritage of the community.

 December The Mayor of the City of Derby invites the Trust to relive the Derby Moment, 261 years after the invading Highlanders reached his city.
 The Trust's participation begins at Swarkestone Bridge, the southernmost point reached by the Prince's army.
-Bonnie Prince Charlie is portrayed by Arran Johnston of Derby's Charles Edward Stuart Society.
-Just as he did in 1745, the Prince then convenes his Council in the Panelled Room of the Earl of Exeter's home - now preserved in the City Museum.
-Here the Trustees recreate the fateful moment when their forebears decided to turn back to Scotland rather than press on further - and reverse the conclusion!
-The campaign is to go forward from Prestonpans.
+Bonnie Prince Charlie is portrayed by Arran Johnston with Derby's Charles Edward Stuart Society.

-Celebrating the Battle - Victory, Hope and Ambition The Trust wants to see the arts celebrated and developed, both for the benefit of the community and as an added attraction to the centre.
+The Trust wants to see the arts celebrated and developed, both for the benefit of the community and as an added attraction to the centre.
 The enormous emotions stirred by the outstanding victory at Prestonpans have provided inspiration for artists and authors over the centuries.
 Both Sir Walter Scott, in Waverley and Robert Louis Stevenson, in Kidnapped, featured characters based on participants in the battle.
 Countless songs, poems and paintings were also inspired by the event and the Battle of Prestonpans Heritage Trust is determined to celebrate this positive creative energy.
-The Prestonpange Arts Festival and local events such as the Three Harbours Festival have already put Prestonpans on the map as a cultural and creative place to be.
+The Prestoungrange Arts Festival and local events such as the Three Harbours Festival have already put Prestonpans on the map as a cultural and creative place to be.
 The Trust wants to build on the artistic heritage of the past and make it relevant to the 21st century.

+East Lothian Courier, September 14 2007

+2007

+June

-East Lothian Courier, September 14 2007 2007 June The Battle of Pots 'n' Pans, a new Pageant written by Aberlady-born Andrew Dallmeyer, is premiered.
+The Battle of Pots 'n' Pans, a new Pageant written by Aberlady-born Andrew Dallmeyer, is premiered.
 The play is performed on June 8th at Prestongrange Church.
 The audience, who earlier walked the battlefield, included Helen Crummy MBE - the renowned community arts leader from Craigmillar, members of the Royal Society of Arts and many more.

-The play opens with two actors discussing the day's Old Firm match as they wait for the director and fellow performers to arrive to rehearse the production they are staging - a pageant in honour of the Battle of Prestonpans.
+The play opens with two actors

+discussing the day's Old Firm match as they wait for the director and fellow performers to arrive to rehearse the production they are staging - a pageant in honour of the Battle of Prestonpans.
 As it unfolds, the play provides humour and poignancy as it explores the parallels between modern sectarianism and the divided loyalties and prejudices which abounded in the days of Bonnie Prince Charlie.
 The production is a collaboration between many East Lothian artists and was inspired by the Prestonpans community's campaign to have the battle site protected and properly interpreted.